joelwking/prezo/documentation/installation.md

 docker build -f ./Dockerfile -t joelwking/prezo:1.0 . docker images joelwking/prezo
 ```

 Identify the files you wish to upload.
+You can specify either a directory, or an input file.

+The easy method is to copy all your Powerpoint files to a directory (`cp -p ` will preserve the timestamp) and then specify the directory name using the environment variable `PZ_PPTX_FILES`.
+Any file ending with '.pptx' or '.ppt' are uploaded.

+Alternately, you can create an input file to inventory the files you wish to upload.

 In this example, I created a target directory `~/prezo/data` and copied all the files with an extension of `.pptx` to the target directory.

 `scp ./AnsibleFest2018/*.pptx administrator@olive-iron.sandbox.wwtatc.local:prezo/data/`